 - supporting leaders who need to bring authenticity and truth in a time of uncertainty and downturn - how do you meaningfully talk to staff about their job security through this?;

 - how to reskill a hundred thousand deactivated aviation engineers so that the world continues to benefit from their extensive technical expertise?;

 - utilising Filtered for the millions of would-be delegates of now-cancelled events around the globe;

 - finding where the shortage of digital skills is really going to hurt your organisation in 2020 – which skills and for which populations?
 The range is vast - from setting up basic home IT though to large-scale digitally-oriented strategic opportunities; boosting creative thinking and innovation throughout the workforce in a time of great need to do lots with different resources.

-Secondly, we will deliver magpie even more substantially through Microsoft Teams.
+Secondly, we will deliver Filtered even more substantially through Microsoft Teams.
 For some time, we’ve thought that Teams will be the principal mechanism for learning in the flow of work, owing to Microsoft’s extensive, familiar functionality and unrivalled installed base.
 Covid-19 means that for the first half of this year at least, the vast majority of people that can, will work from home and for many – especially those in large corporates, that means using MS Teams.
 Indeed, work from home guidelines and directives have led to an unprecedented surge in Teams usage.
 More significantly, after the pandemic subsides, these new habits will stay with many companies and many workers.
 We are sure that much of this 6-month spike in Teams usage will become embedded in normal work activity.
-We hear and understand that many L&D practitioners are considering how they can best attach their work to this now-bustling communications software. magpie happens to be a good way of doing this.
+We hear and understand that many L&D practitioners are considering how they can best attach their work to this now-bustling communications software.
+Filtered happens to be a good way of doing this.

 Helping L&D teams, specifically